Congruence Relations for B\"uchi Automata: Improved Congruence Relations for NBWs

-In this section, we present improved congruence relations that can be exponentially smaller than the classical congruence relation $\canoEq$ (cf. Theorem \ref{thm:comparisonCanoEq}), while our improved congruence relations can never be larger than $\canoEq$ (cf. Theorem \ref{thm:compactness}).
-Notably, our improved congruence relations only lead to a blow-up of $\bigO(n^2)$ when $\A$ is a DBW (cf. Theorem \ref{lem:size-dbw-improved-fdfw}).
-We improve the classical congruence relation $\canoEq$ in Sect.~\ref{ssec:classical-cr} based on following key observations: (1) We can use different congruence relations to process the finite prefix $u$ and the periodic word $v$ out of a UP-word $uv^{\omega}$, separately, in a manner similar to FDFWs.
-(2) The assumption $\class{v} \class{v} \subseteq \class{v}$ in proper languages can further be left out in Lemma~\ref{lem:saturation-congruence} according to~\cite{sistla1987complementation}.
-(3) Inspired by~\cite{DBLP:conf/fossacs/BreuersLO12}, we can consider only reachable states from the initial states of $\A$, which allows us to relax the congruence relation $\canoEq$ to \emph{right congruence} relations.
-We defer the comparison of our work and~\cite{DBLP:conf/fossacs/BreuersLO12} to Remark~\ref{rmk:comparison} in Sect. \ref{sec:optimal-rc}.
+We improve the classical congruence relation $\canoEq$ given in Sect.~\ref{ssec:classical-cr} based on the following key observations: (1) we can use different congruence relations to process the finite prefix $u$ and the periodic word $v$ of a UP-word $uv^{\omega}$, separately, in a manner similar to FDFWs; (2) the assumption $\class{v} \class{v} \subseteq \class{v}$ in proper languages is not necessary, according to~\cite{sistla1987complementation}; (3) inspired by~\cite{DBLP:conf/fossacs/BreuersLO12}, we can consider only reachable states in $\A$, which allows us to use just \emph{right congruences} instead of congruences as $\canoEq$.
+We defer the comparison of our work and~\cite{DBLP:conf/fossacs/BreuersLO12} to Remark~\ref{rmk:comparison}.

-Instead of considering every pair of states $(q, r)$ of $\A$ to define congruence relation $\canoEq$ in Definition~\ref{def:congruence-rel}, we can process the finite prefixes $u$ by a simple subset construction over the states of $\A$, as shown with the improved right congruence relation $\icanoEq$ below.
+Instead of considering every pair of states $(q, r)$ of $\A$ to define the congruence relation $\canoEq$ (cf.~Definition~\ref{def:congruence-rel}), we process the finite prefixes $u$ by a simple subset construction over the states of $\A$, obtaining the following relation $\icanoEq$ that is obviously a right congruence.